 Step 4- This final step is necessary only for paper filers as you will need to consolidate all items, place them in an envelope and address that envelope to the below location.

 The Name Reservation tool is used primarily by foreign businesses looking to avoid the necessity of a fictitious name while operating in Kentucky.
 The use of an alternative title would be deemed mandatory if a name were to be registered by another business.
 Reserving your name will do exactly what it sounds like, prevent other businesses from filing under it for a period of 120 days.
 The reservation will cost a total of $15 and allow business owners ample time to file the necessary paperwork.

 A Certificate of Existence is a document that serves as proof that your business is up to date with all necessary filings and fees and that they are a legitimate business that operates under the Kentucky State Code.
 The acquisition of such a certificate can be achieved online or through the request for corporate documents form and will cost businesses $10 per copy.
 Domestic entities looking to expand their business out of state will most likely be required to provide proof of their legitimacy through the presentation of a Certificate of Existence.

-The drafting of a corporate bylaws, LLC operating agreement or partnership agreement will allow the organizers of an entity to detail the manner in which it shall conduct its internal affairs.
-These agreements detail every aspect of the management of the company including the initial managing members or incorporators, the power of said managing members, the asset distribution upon dissolution and the initial capital contribution of each valid organizer.
+The drafting of corporate bylaws, LLC operating agreement, or partnership agreement will allow the organizers of an entity to detail the manner in which it shall conduct its internal affairs.
+These agreements detail every aspect of the management of the company including the initial managing members or incorporators, the power of said managing members, the asset distribution upon dissolution, and the initial capital contribution of each valid organizer.
 Clicking on each of the links below will present you with a short summary of why you may want to incorporate this into your business structure as well as a template designed by our attorney to expedite the process.